POLDER-Crew/polder-federated-search/README.md

 1.  `flask run`

 You should see Flask's startup message, and get an address for your locally running web app.

+#### Using Blazegraph instead of GraphDB
+This project originally used Blazegraph instead of GraphDB.
+We changed because we wanted GraphDB's GeoSPARQL support and nice development console - but GraphDB is not open source, although a free version is available.
+If you wish to build a project that only has open-source software in it, you can use Blazegraph instead.
+See https://polder-crew.github.io/Federated-Search-Documentation/blazegraph.html for detailed instructions.

 #### Standards and practices